needly/dgoods/example_usage.md

 straight forward translating these actions to their corresponding rpc calls.

 If a more basic understanding is needed first, visit https://developers.eos.io/.
-Additionally, there will be future tutorials aimed at beginning EOS developers.
+Additionally, there will be future tutorials aimed at beginning LNX developers.

 Contract requires ~862kb of RAM